deepakpothiyil/rsvp-assessment/README.md

         ParentAlertStack : can be left blank
         SubnetZone : Choose A or B

-4. Use the template 'rsvp-lamp' to launch a CF stack which will create the following resources:
+4. Use the template 'rsvp-lamp.json' to launch a CF stack which will create the following resources:

          - Creates a launch config using a LAMP stack and Linux AMI
          - Application Load Balancer